 The building has a primary structural frame of spruce sourced at Hooke Park that was fabricated and assembled using traditional pegged timber-framing techniques.
 The envelope is highly insulated with blown-in wood fibre, and is heated by its own wood stove and through connection to the campus’s woodchip fuelled district heating system.
 The cladding is of blacked timber slats.

-Currently the building is being used as a 4-bed tutor accommodation and staff office facility.
+Currently the building is being used as a tutor accommodation and staff office.